-In H1/2021 and recent months, the company announced the following:
+In Q3/2021 and recent months, the company announced the following:

-- Increased efforts to penetrate the American market by establishing a sales, marketing, and customer success teams. - Established a business development & sales unit to address the industry 4.0 needs. - CoderZ was approved in a suppliers' tender of the Israeli Ministry of Education for the supply and operation of digital learning materials in computer science for 4th to 9th grade. - Started working with Iowa and Massachusetts state governments to be incorporated into their schools' curriculum. - Preliminary examination of raising capital from the public, and examining the possibility of raising long-term debt.
+- Increased efforts to penetrate the American market by establishing a sales, marketing, and customer success teams. - Established a business development & sales unit to address the industry 4.0 needs. - CoderZ has been approved in a tender for suppliers of the Israeli Ministry of Education for the supply and operation of digital learning materials in computer science for fourth to ninth grades. - Started working with Iowa and Massachusetts state governments to be incorporated into their schools' curriculum. - Won the tender for the supply and establishment of its equipment for Industry 4.0 training for the South American government. - Examining the possibility of raising capital from the public, and examining the possibility of raising long-term debt.

 The EdTech industry is expanding exponentially, with demand rising due to COVID-19 and associated significant changes in the realms of work and labor.
-EdTech expenditures follow a growth trend, increasing from \$152 billion in 2018 to an expected \$404 billion by 20251.
+EdTech expenditures follow a growth trend, increasing from \$152 billion in 2018 to an expected \$404 billion by 2025.

 The company did not meet its revenue projections in H1 2021 due to delayed B2C activity, the geopolitical situation in Ghana, and delays in the Negev and Galilee projects.
-However, the company is making concerted efforts to expand its operations in the U.S. and Africa.
-In light of this, we are updating the target price of the share to NIS 5.6.
-In the next quarter, we will update the target price in accordance with the company's progress.
+However, the company is making concerted efforts to expand its operations in the U.S., North America, and Africa.

-On the next page, we present the main events in the passing months and H1 2021.
+On the next page, we present the main events in the passing months and Q3 2021.